dedicated to a peaceful & just society

 Incorporating Nature & solitude into the retreat: You have the opportunity to be intimate with nature, to take walks in the woods, to meditate beside a bubbling brook, and to watch the suns & moons rise & set.
 Be creative in making the most of this Dhamma refuge.

 Be kind & have fun: None of this gets very far without deepening compassion for the human conditon, including the version you are living.
 Enjoy what's possible, be open to surprises, surrender to Dhamma, "the way things are."

-Consult with Santikaro: You decide on most of the above.
-Nevertheless, you will need to have a pre-retreat interview with Santikaro, usually by phone, to make sure your ideas & plans are realistic at Liberation Park.
-He will ask you questions to sharpen your thinking and may make suggestions.
-This will also be an opportunity to arrange how often you will meet with him (at least every third day).
+Consult with Santikaro or Jo Marie: You decide on most of the above.
+Nevertheless, you will need to have a pre-retreat interview with one of us, usually by phone, to make sure your ideas & plans are realistic at Liberation Park.
+We will ask you questions to sharpen your thinking and may make suggestions.
+This will also be an opportunity to arrange how often you will meet with whichever of us you wish.